 Things to do in Mae Hong Son

-Buddhist temples in Mae Hong Son
+Buddhist Temples in Mae Hong Son

 Wat Phra That Doi Kong Mu

-This temple is located on Doi Kong Mu, a hill overlooking Mae Hong Son.
+This temple is located on Doi Kong Mu, a hill overlooking the town.
 A steep road takes you up to the temple but it’s much nicer to walk up.
 There are two white chedis (pagodas) in Burmese style.
 The largest one dates back to 1860.
 It contains the relics of Phra Maha Mok Kallana Thera, an important Buddhist monk.
 He was one of the disciples of the Buddha.
 Migrants from Burma brought the relics to Mae Hong Son.
 They constructed the chedi.
 The first governor, Phraya Singhanat Racha, constructed the smaller chedi in 1874.
 As with most temples: try to be there at sunrise for spectacular views.
-Wat Phra That Doi Kong Mu is our favorite amongst the temples of Mae Hong Son.
+Wat Phra That Doi Kong Mu is our favorite temple in town.

-Wat Jong Klang
+Wat Chong Klang

 Wat Chong Kham

-Great Activities in Mae Hong Son
+Great Things to do in Mae Hong Son

-Trekking in Mae Hong Son
+Trekking and diversity of Mae Hong Son

 Landscapes are spectacular so get your hiking boots on.
 We have a number of itineraries from easy to medium to hard.
-Join us.

 Visiting the Padaung (Long Neck Karen)

 You can make a boat trip on the Pai River and visit one of their villages.
 You will pay an entrance fee of 200THB.
-According to the ticket the money will be spent on community development.
+According to the ticket, the money will be spent on community development.
 We visited the village called Huay Pu Keng.
 Notwithstanding the controversy around the Long Neck people, we think you will have a good experience visiting this village.
 Just take your time and sit down with the local people.

-Ban Rak Thai
+Explore Ban Rak Thai

 Whitewater rafting on the Pai River